-- · identifying, evaluating and recommending individuals qualified to become members of the Board; - selecting, or recommending that the Board select, the director nominees to stand for election at each annual meeting of stockholders or to fill vacancies on the Board; - developing and recommending to the Board a set of corporate governance guidelines applicable to the Company; - supporting the Company's commitment to environmental stewardship and sustainability, corporate social responsibility and effective corporate governance; - supporting the Company's efforts to manage risks associated with cybersecurity; and - overseeing the annual performance evaluation of the Board and its committees and management.
+- identifying, evaluating and recommending individuals qualified to become members of the Board; - selecting, or recommending that the Board select, the director nominees to stand for election at each annual meeting of stockholders or to fill vacancies on the Board; - developing and recommending to the Board a set of corporate governance guidelines applicable to the Company; - supporting the Company's commitment to environmental stewardship and sustainability, corporate social responsibility and effective corporate governance; - supporting the Company's efforts to manage risks associated with cybersecurity; and - overseeing the annual performance evaluation of the Board and its committees and management.

-In addition, the Nominating and Corporate Governance Committee monitors our overall risk management process at an enterprise level, and during 2023 evaluated various risks and the processes in place to monitor and mitigate such risks, including portfolio risks, operational risks, balance sheet risks and human capital risks.
+In addition, the Nominating and Corporate Governance Committee monitors our overall risk management process at an enterprise level, and during 2024 evaluated various risks and operational initiatives and the processes in place to monitor and mitigate such risks.

-During the year ended December 31, 2023, the Nominating and Corporate Governance Committee met four times.
-Our Nominating and Corporate Governance Committee is composed of Messrs.
-Minich and Sautel, and Mses.
-Neary and Sivanesan, with Mr. Sautel serving as chair.
-Our Board has determined affirmatively that each member of our Nominating and Corporate Governance Committee meets the definition of independence under NYSE listing standards.
+During the year ended December 31, 2024, the Nominating and Corporate Governance Committee met four times.
+The current members of the Nominating and Corporate Governance Committee are Messrs.
+Minich and Sautel and Mses.
+Neary and Sivanesan.
+Our Board has determined affirmatively that each member of our Nominating and Corporate Governance Committee meets the definition of independent under NYSE listing standards.